 According to Google, if your website is already mobile-friendly, then you will have precious little to worry about this new update.
 However, mobile un-friendly websites might have reasons to think about embracing mobile-friendly algorithms.

-Although Google expects to get the ball rolling from May, it will take a time to spread the word.
+Although Google expects to get the ball rolling in May, it will take a time to spread the word.
 The update will have a gradual effect, thus preventing a sudden drop-off on mobile-unfriendly websites.
 Let’s have a look at what it is all about.

 The latest update by Google refers to a page-by-page signal indexing, performed by Google itself.
 Google will index and crawl the pages of a website gradually.
 As this crawling and indexing will entirely depend on the platform, website owners will have to rely on Google’s speed for results.
 Depending upon Google’s performance speed, the impacts might be slow or fast.